eemestre/gravity-simulator/README.md

 # gravity-simulator

-A reproduction of an old project I made in python some years ago.
+A remake of an old project I made in python some years ago.